hacklaen/EasyRad/README.md

 - Tags with an attribute `disabled` are removed

-In a second step the already rendered HTML content is rendered to plain text.
+In a second step the reduced HTML content is rendered by `function convertToText()` in file `converter-text.js` to plain text.

 For that the following rules apply:

 |Element | Prefix | Content | Postfix |Evaluate children |
 |---|---|---|---| --- |